-A special case of Center Circles are sometimes used, they are called Traveller Circles.
+A special kind of Circle is sometimes used, they are called Traveller Circles.
 The people in such a Circle are mostly advisors, coaches or teachers of special skills.
-They visit proper primary Teams in the value Stream and help out the Team Members, occasionally they take on specific jobs (Backlog Items), in which case they Delegate the job back to the Traveller Circle, where they solve it.
+They coach and help out Primary Circles, occasionally taking on specific jobs.

 When starting to design the Circles it is advisable to start with one Center Circle called “Admin Services” or similar and iterate from there.

 When strategic suppliers are involved in the Value Stream, it makes sense to include them in the Organizational Map and display them as a Circle as well.
-The Suppliers are described like any other Circle with its Manifest.
-The Organization may not have complete control over the operating agreements in the Manifest for the Supplier Circle, but can often negotiate acceptable conditions ensuring that the Supplier is appropriately transparent with Circles that it has Relationships with.
+The Suppliers are described like any other Circle with a Manifest as well.
+The organization may not have complete control over the operating agreements in the Manifest for the suppliers, but can often negotiate acceptable conditions ensuring that the supplier is appropriately transparent with Circles that it has Relationships with.

-Level 2 Circles exist to coordinate interaction between Primary Circles and to deal with issues, conflicts and opportunities that are either unexpected or beyond the scope of individual Primary Circles and their bilateral negotiations.
-Circles and their modes of operation are designed to be optimal for the Organization and relevant external conditions, but the world sometimes behaves unexpectedly, making it necessary on occasions to go beyond that which can be handled at the Primary Circle level.
+Resolution Circles exist to coordinate interaction between Primary Circles and to deal with issues, conflicts and opportunities that are either unexpected or beyond the scope of individual Primary Circles.
+Circles and their modes of operation are designed to be optimal for the organization and relevant external conditions, but the world sometimes behaves unexpectedly, making it necessary on occasions to go beyond that which can be handled at the Primary Circle level.

 The operative term here is Escalation.
 Any Circle can Escalate an issue or idea deemed unresolvable in due time and have it resolved at the higher level in the Organization.
-When Something is Escalated it goes on the appropriate Level Circle’s backlog and is dealt with according to that Level Circle’s rules of engagement (described on its Manifest).
-It follows that in large organizations there will be a Level 3 (or higher) set of Circles.
-It is good practice to have a defined Executive Committee to handle exceptions that require immediate action, it is often composed of the Guardian CO and XO of the highest level.
+When something is Escalated, it goes on the appropriate Circle’s Main Backlog and is dealt with according to that Circle’s rules of engagement (described on its Manifest).
+It follows that in large organizations it may be possible to escalate to several layers of Circles.
+It is good practice to have a defined Executive Committee to handle exceptions that require immediate action, it is often composed of the Guardian SO and OO of the highest level.